- April 5, 2013Published:

 Who should take this exam?

-This exam is designed for candidates who use Project Standard 2013, Project Professional 2013, and Project Pro for Office 365 desktop features (excluding Project Server features).
-Candidates should have experience effectively modeling, scheduling, resourcing, communicating, collaborating on, and delivering projects using Project Standard 2013, Project Professional 2013, Project Pro for Office 365, SharePoint, and SharePoint Online.
+This exam is designed for candidates who use Project Standard, Project Professional, and Project Pro for Office 365 desktop features.
+Candidates should have experience effectively modeling, scheduling, resourcing, communicating, collaborating on, and delivering projects using Project Standard, Project Professional, Project Pro for Office 365, SharePoint, and SharePoint Online.
 Candidates should also have a solid understanding of key project management concepts and terminology.

 More information about exams